proxmox/ceph/ceph/doc/dev/developer_guide/testing_integration_tests/tests-integration-testing-teuthology-intro.rst

 documentation and better understanding of integration tests.

 Tests can be documented by embedding ``meta:`` annotations in the yaml files used to define the tests.
-The results can be seen in the `teuthology-desribe usecases`_
+The results can be seen in the `teuthology-describe usecases`_

 Since this is a new feature, many yaml files have yet to be annotated.